remydagostino/elm-template/README.md

 `./frontend/js` - all your regular JS goes here.
 Most importantly this is where you call into your elm code to start the app.
 Browserify is used to bundle your javascript code and is configured to start with `main.js`.
-Remember that if you want to use Elm ports you will need to add those functions to the global window object.

 Wishlist